 If a seller is unwilling or unable to provide you with service reports, serial numbers, etc. you should look elsewhere.
 This means that he most likely does not have the laser in their possession at all, and is instead trying to procure one with an unknown history to sell to you.

-- Check their seller feedback on sites like eBay and DotMed.
-This is a great way to determine with who you are dealing by relying on the experiences of other buyers.
+Check their seller feedback on sites like eBay and DotMed.
+This is a great way to determine with whom you are dealing by relying on the experiences of other buyers.
 A reputable dealer will be very protective of his/her reputation, and it will show in their customer’s positive feedback!

 Please feel free to contact us!

-You can see our collection of medical lasers for sale on our eBay store.
+You can see our collection of medical lasers for sale here!

 See our reviews about The Laser Agent on DotMed.